A million-dollar question: Are there any hillside landscaping ideas on a budget that I can easily recreate and not spend a lot of money on?

 via Dabah Designs

-22. Raised Garden Beds
+22. Get a Polished Look with Raised Garden Beds

 Hills are the perfect place to build raised garden beds.
 Fruits and vegetables are planted along this path.
 Plants with roots that need deep soil can be planted in the taller retaining walls.